GiaLuQuant/myBlog_2.0/content/authors/admin/_index.md

 ---

 Thank you for visiting my page.
-I am an M.S student in the Department of Psychology at Sun Yat-sen University, advised by Prof. Zijun Ke.
+I am an M.S student in the Department of Psychology at Sun Yat-sen University, advised by Professor Zijun Ke.

 **Research Interests**